llmtrust2026/trustllm1/_pages/call_for_paper.md

 - **Registration.** At least one author of each accepted paper must register for the workshop.
 Organizers will not submit to their own workshop (FSE policy).
 - **Submission Site.** Please submit via **HotCRP**: https://fse26workshops.hotcrp.com/

-> Note: This page replaces the prior IEEE TPS 2025 text and dates from the older template.

 ---